What is Affinity software?

 The bottom line

-Affinity Designer is a cost-effective, performance-oriented tool that’s great for individuals or small businesses and offers a streamlined experience.
+Affinity is a free, performance-oriented tool offered by Canva that’s great for individuals or professionals and offers a streamlined experience.